coolcalbeans/coolcalbeans/README.md

 - 🌱 Follow what I’m currently reading 📚 [here](https://info.diafora.io) ...
 - 💬 Ask me about 💰 Personal Finance, 🎨 Growth Marketing, 📈 Analytics and Data Engineering, LAMP Stack 🥞 ...

+<sub>Personal opinons of mine, though mostly fact based can be influenced by axioms.
+Facts along with all facets of their constraints, resonate more with the tinkerer in me, than axioms.
+All that to say, all things I follow and subscribe to, as much as they are are debatable with facts and axioms, should be construed as personal opinions only 🍻.</sub>

 <br><br>
 [![trophy](https://github-profile-trophy.vercel.app/?username=coolcalbeans&margin-w=8&theme=nord)](https://github.com/coolcalbeans/github-profile-trophy)